authzed/spicedb/docs/spicedb.md

       --datastore-max-tx-retries int                                          number of times a retriable transaction should be retried (default 10)
       --datastore-migration-phase string                                      datastore-specific flag that should be used to signal to a datastore which phase of a multi-step migration it is in
       --datastore-mysql-table-prefix string                                   prefix to add to the name of all SpiceDB database tables
-      --datastore-prometheus-metrics                                          set to false to disabled metrics from the datastore (do not use for Spanner; setting to false will disable metrics to the configured metrics store in Spanner) (default true)
+      --datastore-prometheus-metrics                                          set to false to disable metrics from the datastore (do not use for Spanner; setting to false will disable metrics to the configured metrics store in Spanner) (default true)
       --datastore-read-replica-conn-pool-read-healthcheck-interval duration   amount of time between connection health checks in a remote datastore's connection pool (default 30s)
       --datastore-read-replica-conn-pool-read-max-idletime duration           maximum amount of time a connection can idle in a remote datastore's connection pool (default 30m0s)
       --datastore-read-replica-conn-pool-read-max-lifetime duration           maximum amount of time a connection can live in a remote datastore's connection pool (default 30m0s)